 - Open Apps + games

 - Click WhatsApp > click move to SD

 You cannot move WhatsApp completely to SD storage as this is not supported by WhatsApp developer.
-However, all the files, pics and videos will be moved to SD card using the step.
-If nothing is happening, it means WhatsApp is already configured to save files, pics and videos to SD card.
+However, all the files, pics and videos will be moved to the SD card using the step.
+If nothing is happening, it means WhatsApp is already configured to save files, pics, and videos to SD card.

 - If you have any other App or games listed inside apps + games, try to move them to SD card to free space from Phone storage.

 Once these steps are followed, check Storage Sense to see if there is enough memory inside Phone memory.
 If this didn’t work, follow the next steps.

 - Go to Settings > Storage sense > Phone > Apps + games

 Once the uninstall is finished, switch off the phone.
 Turn it on again and check the free space in Storage Sense.
 If there is enough free space, it means the steps were successful and it was WhatsApp which was creating the problem.
 I cannot point out why WhatsApp create this problem, but it is most likely because of poor coding and lack of updating the App.